nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `FixMyAbs` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Delete a log**
+**Use case: UC01 - Create a log**

 **MSS**

-1. User requests to list all logs
-2. FixMyAbs shows a list of all recorded logs
-3. User requests to delete a specific log in the list
+1. User requests to create a specific log
-4. FixMyAbs deletes the log
+2. FixMyAbs creates the log

    Use case ends.

 **Extensions**

-- 2a.
-The list of logs is empty.

-  Use case ends.

-- 3a.
-The given index is invalid.
+- 1a.
+The given exercise does not exist.

-  - 3a1.
+  - 1a1.
 FixMyAbs shows an error message.

+    Use case resumes at step 1.

+- 1b.
+The given reps is invalid.

+  - 1b1.
+FixMyAbs shows an error message.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

 **Use case: UC-02 - Edit a log**